Parents and carers

 Visit Open Days and UCAS Fairs.

-This will give both you and the young adult you're supporting a better understanding of their options and where they might want to study.
+This will give both you and the young person a better understanding of their options and where they might want to study.

 Step 2